your0rg/HabitatForMeteor/README.md

     - `latest release number in GitHub` - must be less than or equal to the one in the local repo

-    - `latest version in the Habitat Depot` - must be less than or equal to the one in the GitHub
+    - `latest version in the Habitat Depot` - must be less than or equal to the one in GitHub

 1. *Commit & Push Example Project* :: Finally you must commit your project entirely.
 That is: no files remaining to add, no files remaining to commit.
 Files that need to be in your project, but not under version control must be ignored explicitly by reference in a `.gitignore` file.

 1. *Build Example Project* :: In the root of your app (as before), run `BuildAndUpload.sh`.
-Eg; `./.habitat/BuildAndUpload.sh 0.1.4`
+For example...
+    ```
+    ./.habitat/BuildAndUpload.sh 0.1.4
+    ```
-This step first attempts to catch any lapses in the discipline described in the preceding step.
-It collects all the discrepancies it can find, lists them on screen with individual explanations and then quits.
-If everything seems correct it will display a message prompt like this :
+This step first attempts to catch any lapses in the discipline described in the preceding step, collecting all the discrepancies it can find, listing them on screen with individual explanations and then quitting.
+Only if everything seems correct will it display a message prompt like this :

     ```
             *** Please confirm the following ***